 The winds of change are blowing rapidly through the sales and marketing hallways of your company.
-Technologies come and go, and some, like the mp3 player, take a few iterations and some macro-level changes in order to get right.
-Sales Enablement technology is one of those.
+Technologies come and go, and some, like the MP3 player, take a few iterations and some macro-level changes in order to get right.
+Sales enablement technology is one of those.

-While the efforts of sales enablement—helping sales professionals be more effective and efficient, through better content and knowledge training—have been around for nearly two decades, the technology to support this effort has gone through a series of attempts and misses.
+While the efforts of sales enablement — helping sales professionals be more effective and efficient through better content and knowledge training — have been around for nearly two decades, the technology to support this effort has gone through a series of attempts and misses.

-It has been proven, however, when organizations get it right, there are incredible benefits to be gained.
+It has been proven, however, that when organizations get it right, there are incredible benefits to be gained.
 Aberdeen’s research shows companies with proper sales enablement can improve sales performance in very meaningful ways:

 - 13% year-over-year revenue growth compared to 4.3% growth on average

 - 3% improvement in average sales cycle versus 0.4% for industry average

 And IDC states that when sales enablement drives better alignment across marketing and sales teams, it can contribute as much as 10% to top line revenue growth.
 So why don’t more organizations have this as a priority?